-See Also ARROW KEYS, ENTRY KEYS "Entry Area" in Chapter 1
+ARROW KEYS, ENTRY KEYS See Also

+> "Entry Area" in Chapter 1

-SAVE
+(SAVE)

-Function Group SYSTEM Menu Map 8 Description This hardkey allows up to eight different front panel settings to be stored in memory registers 1 through 8.
-Swept signal generator settings can then be recalled with the (RECALL) key.
+This hardkey allows up to eight different front panel settings to be stored in memory registers 1 through 8.
+Swept CW generator settings can then be recalled with the (RECALL) key.
 A memory register can be alternated with the current front panel setting using the Atrnate Regs softkey.

 The information stored in memory registers is retained in memory indefinitely when ac line power is constantly available, or for approximately three years without line power.
-Pressing PRESET does not erase the memory registers (1 through 8).
+Pressing (PRESET) does not erase the memory registers (1 through 8).

 Register 0 is a memory register also.
 It saves the last front panel settings automatically and can not be accessed through the (SAVE) key.
-Likewise, register 9 is reserved for user preset storage and can not be accessed with the SAVE key.
-Pressing PRESET erases register 0, but not register 9.
-Programming Codes SCPI: SAV $<$ num> The above is an IEEE 488.2 common command.
+Likewise, register 9 is reserved for user preset storage and can not be accessed with the (SAVE) key.
+Pressing (PRESET) erases register 0, but not register 9.

+SCPI: \SAV < num>

+The above is an IEEE 488.2 common command.

 Analyzer: SVn, where n= a numeric value from 1 to 8.

-See Also Altrnate Regs, Clear Memory, (RECALL), Save Lock "Saving and Recalling an Instrument State" in Chapter 1 "Programming Typical Measurements" in Chapter 1
+Altrnate Regs, Clear Memory, (RECALL), Save Lock "Saving and Recalling an Instrument State" in Chapter 1 "Programming Typical Measurements" in Chapter 1 saving of the present instrument state into a save/recall memory register.
+If this function is active, an error message is displayed.
+An asterisk next to the key label indicates that this function is active.